 Web Application Targeted Solutions

-upgradesolution stsadm command only gets you so far.
-I’ve found it is best to fully retract and remove the old solution and then add and deploy the new solution in order to be sure your upgraded features actually take.
+upgradesolution stsadm command may not comprehensively apply all changes.
+It is recommended to fully retract and remove the old solution, then add and deploy the new solution to ensure that upgraded features are properly implemented.

 - Avoid the